clearyh/218_final/README.md

 pc_serial_com: (Based on textbook code)
 - facilitates communication between the Nucleo and serial monitors on devices.
+- single public function - to send a string of a specified length to serial monitor.

 render: (Written from scratch)
 - transforms the array of distance points into an array of values for our display.
+- render function - iterates through each measurement and converts it to a 2D coordinate in the screen space and colors the corresponding pixel
+- transmit function - iterates through each measurement and converts it to 3D cartesian coordinate representing a point on the surface of the target object, then transmits this coordinate in human-readable ASCII using pc_serial_com module.

 Scan: (Written from scratch)
 - activates our LiDAR sensor to detect distance.